genropy/smartseeds/docs/index.md

 **Essential utilities that grow smart solutions**

-SmartSeeds is a lightweight, zero-dependency Python library providing the `extract_kwargs` decorator for the smart* ecosystem (smartswitch, smartasync, etc.).
+SmartSeeds is a lightweight, zero-dependency Python library providing core utilities for the smart* ecosystem (smartswitch, smartasync, etc.).
 Think of it as the seeds from which smart solutions grow.

 ## Features

 - **`extract_kwargs`** - Decorator for extracting and grouping keyword arguments by prefix
+- **`SmartOptions`** - Intelligent options merging with filtering and defaults
 - **Three flexible styles** - Prefix style, dict style, and boolean activation
 - **Zero dependencies** - Pure Python standard library only
 - **Full type hints** - Complete typing support